coffee-cup/uvic-csc460/website/src/project1/phase_2.md

 ## System Overview

 One board was installed on the Roomba as the _remote_ station and the other was used as a _base_ station.
-Connected to the base station were two joysticks and an LCD screen.
+Connected to the base station were two joysticks, a light sensor, and an LCD screen.
 The positions of the joysticks were sent to remote station over WiFi.
 The WiFi modules were setup in such a way that they were automatically configured to the correct settings and ready to be used when powered on.
 A time-triggered-scheduler was used to control the execution of the various tasks performed on the remote and base stations.

 The components used in the base station are

 - two joysticks,
+- a light sensor,
 - an LCD display, and
 - a WiFi module